tbaraniecki/ghtorrent-analysis/README.md

 # 2. Questions

-Our study has to answer those 3 questions:
+Our study has to answer for:

 1. What makes that project succeeded?
 2. What makes that user succeeded?